 You are going to build amazing things.

 Maslow was begun as an open source project with the goal of making CNC technology more accessible to everyone.
 We aim to provide the tools, community, ideas, resources, and inspiration for those interested in CNC technology to become more involved.
 In October & November of 2016, we ran a successful Kickstarter campaign for our Maslow CNC Machine Kit.
 We raised $314,547 from 1279 backers, and that campaign was fulfilled in July of 2017.
 We were able to send out around 750 kits to people all around the world.

 Our main goal is to promote accessibility to CNC technology.
-If you're interested in being kept in the loop for potential future sales of the Maslow CNC Machine Kit, feel free to add yourself to our $1 waitlist.
-Alternatively, you can sign up to receive free news from us by clicking here.
+If you're interested in being kept in the loop about what's happening with the Maslow community, please sign up for our free newsletter by clicking here.

 Thanks for checking us out!
 Please read below for more specific details about the Maslow CNC machine itself.